cakeio-unreal/cakeio-unreal.github.io/docs/core-api/files.md

 	const bool bEmptyFile   { EmptyFile.PathIsEmpty()     }; // => true
 	```
 === "Blueprint"
-	When we need to read a CakeFile's path as a string, we can use `Get Path String`:
+	When we need to read a CakeFile's path as a string, we can use `GetPathString`:

 	{{ bp_img_file('Get Path String') }}

-	If we want a copy of a CakeFile's path as a CakePath, we can use `Clone Path`:
+	If we want a copy of a CakeFile's path as a CakePath, we can use `ClonePath`:

 	{{ bp_img_file('Clone Path') }}

-	To check if a CakeFile's path is empty, we can use `Path is Empty`:
+	To check if a CakeFile's path is empty, we can use `PathIsEmpty`:

 	{{ bp_img_file('Path is Empty') }}

 ### Modifying the File Path
 === "C++"
-	We can change the file path an **FCakeFile** object represents via  `SetPath`, which takes an **FCakePath** to copy its path.
+	We can change the file path an FCakeFile object represents via `SetPath`, which takes an FCakePath to copy its path.

 	```c++ hl_lines="6"
 	FCakePath EnemiesDbPath{ TEXTVIEW("C:\\Game\\Data\\Enemies\\enemies_full.db") };